Local Emergency Planning Committee

 Both the State of Wyoming and Campbell County LEPC ask all Tier II's be filed in electronic format, utilizing the Tier 2 Submit software available from EPA

-You are to file Tier II reports with:
+EPCRA has always required you to file Tier II reports with:

 - The State Emergency Response Commission